reuters-graphics/docs_graphics-kit/pages/for_developers/pages.md

 ## How to make pages and embeds

 Public pages and embeds are both created in the `pages/` directory.
-All pages are Svelte components.
-To create a new one, you'll add a new `.svelte` file in that directory.
-(You should use slug-case like `my-page.svelte` instead of `MyPage.svelte`.)
+All pages are Svelte components named `+page.svelte`.
+To create a new one, you'll add a new directory and place a `+page.svelte` page component in it.
+(You should use slug-case for directories like `my-page/` instead of `MyPage/`.)

 ```
 pages/
   embeds/
     en/
-      chart.svelte
-      page.svelte
-  my-second-page.svelte
-  index.svelte
+      chart/
+        +page.svelte
+      page/
+        +page.svelte
+  my-second-page/
+    +page.svelte
+  +page.svelte
 ```

-Each Svelte component you place in `pages/` will create an HTML page, so the four components above will create these four pages:
+Each page component you place in `pages/` will create an HTML page, so the four components above will create these four pages:

 ```
 📁 index.html